ghc-proposals/ghc-proposals/proposals/0000-record-dot-syntax.md

 ### 7.6 Should a new update syntax be added?

 One suggestion is that record updates remain as normal, but `a { .foo = 1 }` be used to indicate the new forms of updates.
 While possible, we believe that option leads to a confusing result, with two forms of update both of which fail in different corner cases.
-Instead, we recommend use of `C{foo}` as a pattern to extract fields if necessary.
+Instead, we recommend use of `C{foo}` as a pattern (with `-XNamedFieldPuns`) to extract fields if necessary.

 ### 7.7 Which syntax should be chosen for selector functions?